BackSlasher/blog.backslasher.net/content/job-guide.md

 ## Before interviews

 ### What would you like to do
-You should sit down and establish, at large, what is the job type you're looking for.
+You should establish, at large, what is the job type you're looking for.
 Example criteria you should consider:

 * Company type (enterprise, startup)